OkayHughes/open-lab-notebook/src/posts/climate_451/presentation_outline.md

 Outline of slides for 451 final presentation:

-Main takeaway message: The linearized equation sets that I initially set out
+Main takeaway message: The linearized equation sets that I initially set out to use are not well suited to studying the impact of sharpness of topography.

 *